Nicole Wittenberg: Work

-Wittenberg further sets herself apart from the history of nude painting by depicting sexually aroused men instead of the conventional objectified female form....sexualized men are underrepresented, almost taboo in art history.
+Wittenberg further sets herself apart from the history of nude painting by depicting sexually aroused men instead of the conventional objectified female form.
+Sexualized men are underrepresented, almost taboo in art history.

-When discussing her observation-based work, Wittenberg says that “the biggest challenge is to trust what I see, even when it conflicts with what I think I see...Often, reality contrasts to how I think things should look.”
-This dedication to trusting her eyes—even when they tell her that the backlit spring leaves need an acidic yellow to bring out their natural vibrance, or when a sunset calls for neon pink to brighten the layers of translucent oil paint—reveals the extravagant beauty of the world.
+When discussing her observation-based work, Wittenberg says that “the biggest challenge is to trust what I see, even when it conflicts with what I think I see...
+Often, reality contrasts to how I think things should look.”
+Wittenberg relies on her eyes to recreate what she sees in the world, finding that backlit spring leaves need an acidic yellow to bring out their natural vibrance, or that a sunset calls for neon pink to brighten the layers of translucent oil paint.

 Personal life

 As of 2025, she works in Manhattan in New York City.